hongfei/hongfei.github.io/resume/hongfei.md

 **Email**: mich.zhou1989@gmail.com

-> I have 11+ years of technical experience in backend development, testing, and deployment.
-Familiar with Google Cloud
-> Platform and Kubernetes.
-Strong problem-solving and analytical skills, combined with a passion for staying up-to-date
-> with emerging technologies.
-Have worked on developing backend, frontend, CI/CD, and automation platforms.
+> Experienced backend developer with over 11 years of technical expertise in development, testing, and deployment.
+Proficient in developing robust backend, frontend, CI/CD, and automation platforms.
+> Highly skilled in leveraging Google Cloud Platform and Kubernetes to deliver efficient solutions.
+> Demonstrates exceptional problem-solving abilities and analytical acumen, consistently delivering innovative solutions.
+> Committed to staying at the forefront of emerging technologies, continuously expanding knowledge and expertise.

 ## Key Skills